Routers supporting Cradlepoint "Router Applications" exist in one of two modes:

 - Once the Router reaches steady-state, then use SSH to check the Router API "status/system/sdk" data.

 For now, ignore the Available Router Apps section

 The upper list is your account's collection of deployment-ready Router Applications.
 It is NOT used during development.
-During development, you directly Secure-Copy the archive to the Router.

 Frequently Asked Questions